0xSpaceShard/starknet-devnet/page/docs/guide/advancing-time.md

 ## Set time

-Sets the exact time and generate a new block.
+Sets the exact time and generates a new block (only possible if there are no pending transactions).
 All subsequent blocks will keep the set offset.

 ```
 POST /set_time